-For years now, probably decades, Le Monde and all the other center-left newspapers […] had been denouncing the “Cassandras” who predicted civil war between Muslim immigrants the indigenous populations of Western Europe.
-The way it was explained to me by my colleague in the classics department, this was an odd allusion to make […].
-But in fact, the media’s attitude had changed over the last few months. […] They’d even stopped denouncing the “Cassandras”.
+For years now, probably decades, Le Monde and all the other center-left newspapers… had been denouncing the “Cassandras” who predicted civil war between Muslim immigrants and the indigenous populations of Western Europe.
+The way it was explained to me by my colleague in the classics department, this was an odd allusion to make….
+But in fact, the media’s attitude had changed over the last few months.… They’d even stopped denouncing the “Cassandras.”
 In the end, the Cassandras had gone silent, too.
-People were sick of the subject […].
-“What has to happen will happen” seemed to be the general feeling […].
-The party was being held in the rue Chaptal, at the Museum of the Romantics, which had been rented for the occasion (pp. 41-42).
+People were sick of the subject….
+“What has to happen will happen” seemed to be the general feeling. (pp. 41–42)

-French newspapers discount the prophets of doom as “Cassandras”.
-François’ colleagues address the issue strictly with reference to their expertise: the myth is inaccurately applied.
-They prove unable to separate the wheat from the chaff: rather than relating to the context in which the myth is being used—the “marginal” external events, such as the Muslim party seizing control of the state – they split hairs over the contemporary use of the myth.
-Their understanding of the situation remains abstract and they do not apply their knowledge to draw conclusions about reality, staunchly refusing to be political in the most practical sense of the term.
-Note that the occasion is held at the “Museum of Romantic Life”, ironically emphasizing academia’s disconnection from reality.
-In their indifference, (suggests Houellebecq), they become party to the usurpation and inversion of everything France stands for.
+The French newspapers discount the prophets of doom as “Cassandras.”
+François’ colleagues, however, only address this issue insofar as it relates to their expertise—the allusion to the myth is inaccurate.
+They prove unable to separate the wheat from the chaff; rather than relating to the context in which the myth is being used—the “marginal” external events, such as the Muslim party seizing control of the state—they split hairs over the modern use of the mythological figure’s name.
+Their understanding of the situation remains abstract, and they do not apply their knowledge to draw conclusions about reality, staunchly refusing to be political in the most practical sense of the term.
+It is worthwhile noting that François entertains these musings on his way to a party held at the “Museum of Romantic Life,” ironically emphasizing academia’s disconnection from reality.
+In their indifference, suggests Houellebecq, they become party to the usurpation and inversion of everything France stands for.

-Pp 112-113—there is a gathering of storm clouds, “I dove into what had gone into disuse.”
-A metaphor of entrenchment below ground.
-A huge crowd participates in a procession led by Marine La Pen down the Champs-Élysées

-“L’orage menaçait toujours; l’énorme nuage était maintenant suspendu, immobile, au-dessus du cortège.
-Au bout de quelques minutes je me lassai ; et me replongeai dans En rade.“ (120)

-A literal cloud approaches and with it a storm.
-Yet it is a metaphor.
-A danger threatens republican values.
-Two metaphors: an upper one and a lower one.
-A figurative cloud, an approaching danger.
-Diving into the text, meaning to delve into it, something which is François’ work as literary scholar.
-Yet diving can also be understood as diving beneath the surface of reality in an effort to avoid it.

-In another scene, François acknowledges that that chances are that the ----, “Are two parties that have dominated French political life since the beginning of the Fifth Republic going to disappear?” (p.
+In another scene, François acknowledges that there is a high probability that “the two parties that have dominated French political life since the beginning of the Fifth Republic [are] going to disappear” (p.
 71).
-He then decides that this matter is significant enough that he should watch a television debate between the candidates.
-Again, the inversion of hierarchies is employed.
-The fateful, serious is juxtaposed with the trivial and the banal, with the latter overcoming. then François decides to watch the debate while eating a microwave dinner.
-Yet the hierarchical relationship between the debate and microwave dinner is subsequently flipped.
+He decides that this matter is significant enough to merit his viewing of a television debate between the candidates and therefore plans to watch the debate while eating a microwave dinner.
+Again, this is an instance of an inversion of hierarchies.
+The fateful and the serious are juxtaposed with the trivial and the banal, the latter eventually prevailing.
 Even though he has decided that it is important to watch the debate, François gets caught up heating his dinner after his microwave malfunctions and misses the debate.